Birds Eye View: Birds Eye View Film Festival, London

-The Birds Eye View Team
+The Birds Eye View team

-Birds Eye View's Director is co-founder Rachel Millward.
-Millward is currently the Clore Fellow for Film, and was named as one of 50 "Women to Watch" by Arts Council England and the Cultural Leadership Programme, and previously nominated as a ‘World Changing Woman' (The Guardian, 21.08.06).
+Birds Eye View's director is co-founder Rachel Millward, who is currently the Clore Fellow for Film.
+She was named as one of 50 "Women to Watch" by Arts Council England and the Cultural Leadership Programme.
+Millward was also previously nominated as a "World Changing Woman" by The Guardian in August 2006.

 Birds Eye View is chaired by producer Elizabeth Karlsen (The Crying Game, Little Voice, Made in Dagenham), and patrons include Mike Figgis, Mira Nair, Joanna Lumley, Juliet Stevenson, Martha Fiennes, Stephen Woolley and Gurinder Chadha.

 Birds Eye View in the UK

-Highlights of the Birds Eye View Film Festival programme typically tour the UK throughout the year, playing at regional cinemas such as the Manchester Cornerhouse and Glasgow Film Theatre, as well as music and arts festivals including Big Chill and Latitude.
+Highlights of the Birds Eye View Film Festival programme typically tour the UK throughout the year, playing at regional cinemas such as Home in Manchester and the Glasgow Film Theatre, as well as music and arts festivals including Big Chill and Latitude.
 The most common touring programmes include screenings of silent films with new live scores by female musicians, which BEV regularly commissions as part of its Sound & Silents programme.
 The Festival also takes special events to the Edinburgh and Cannes international film festivals.